Skip to main content

 $max_retry_attemptsThe maximum number of times to retry a request.
 Defaults to 1.NoInt

 $retry_backoff_msThe number of milliseconds to backoff before retrying a request.
-Defaults to 100ms, increases exponentially in subsequent retries.NoInt
+Defaults to 100 ms, increases exponentially in subsequent retries.NoInt

 Curl

 The Curl Emitter allows us to have the closest thing to native asynchronous requests in PHP.
 The curl emitter uses the curl_multi_init resource which allows us to send any number of requests asynchronously.
-This garners quite a performance gain over the sync and socket emitters as we can now send more than one request at a time.
+This garners a performance gain over the sync and socket emitters as we can now send more than one request at a time.

 On top of this, we are also using a modified version of this Rolling Curl library for the actual sending of the curl requests.
 This allows for a more efficient implementation of asynchronous curl requests as we can now have multiple requests sending at the same time, and in addition as soon as one is done a new request is started.